rcarrata/rcarrata.github.io/_posts/2020-04-21-expose-and-reach-ocp4-libvirt-lab.md

  16   ocp4-aHelper   running
 ```

-The network libvirt is used with a nat and with in my case the net ip address of 192.167.7.0/24:
+The libvirt network is configured with NAT and in my case the network IP address of 192.168.7.0/24:

 ```
 [root@hypervisor ~]# virsh net-dumpxml openshift4 | grep -E 'forward|ip'